novacbn/svelte-router/README.md

      * Represents an optional cache of values that can be utilized by a `load` function */ services?: Record<string, any>;

+    /**
+     * Represents an optional custom Svelte Store which spits out `URL` objects to source location data from */ url?: IURLStore;
 }
 ```